Skills and development

 Being a research student today means more than just the project itself, it’s all about developing your skills to help you be as effective as possible.

-The London Doctoral Academy takes your development seriously, and today, when there is an increased emphasis on transferable skills, development training is very much part of a modern postgraduate programme.
+The London Doctoral Academy (LDA) takes your development seriously, and today, when there is an increased emphasis on transferable skills, development training is very much part of a modern postgraduate programme.

 Professional development approach